ucb-bar/maveric-bringup/README.md

 - [x] Fix chip IO mappings [d:6/19]
   - Refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1MSgKrY-m9DyHcFtSvew053FMCg2KrU9-J1SnmbLqwV8/edit#gid=0)
   - Delete all the garbage docs that confuse everyone
+- [ ] Revalidate socket symbol [d:6/20]
+  - Validate all the package coordinate to logical signal net mappings from the Intel schematic
+  - I already found one error
+- [ ] Import socket 3d model [d:6/21]
 - [ ] Add 3-pin header for reset selection + button [d:6/19]
     - For the button path: pull down (1k || 100nF), button will pull reset high to VDDV
     - For the FPGA path: FPGA drives reset directly via FMC
+    - [ ] Add the switch 3d model + footprint
 - [ ] Add a 6-pin female header for plugging in the USBUART Pmod [d:6/19]
 - [ ] Add ground probe points around the PCB [d:6/19]
   - [ ] Add 4x hook-style probes to GND around the board